Infineon/multi-half-bridge/src/framework/arduino/README.md

 ### Contributing

 This is a release repository for the Arduino framework.
-The code basis is maintained and developed in the PAS CO2 Sensor Cross-Framework-Platform (XFP) library [repository](https://github.com/infineon/multi-half-bridge).
+The code basis is maintained and developed in the Multi Half-bridge Cross-Framework-Platform (XFP) library [repository](https://github.com/infineon/multi-half-bridge).

 ### License